kirstykitto/CLRecipe/README.md

 ![Social Media Model](https://github.com/kirstykitto/CLRecipe/blob/master/socialmediamodel.png)

 The CLRecipe provides the following guidelines for representing social media activity as xAPI statements:
-* That there is a distinction between Short Microblogging posts (i.e. using the Note object) and larger text articles (i.e. using the Article object).
+* That there is a distinction between Short Microblogging posts (i.e. using the Note object) and larger text articles (i.e. using the Article object for pages and blog posts).
-* The social media platform must be specified using the content.platform property.
+* The social media platform must be specified using the *content.Platform* property.
-* Tags, hashtags and @mentions that are included in a post must be included as context.contextactivities.other.
-These items represent folksonomies created by the user.
-Context.contextactivities.category will be used by custom taxonomies that are created at a system level for enhanced reporting.
+* Tags, hashtags and @mentions that are included in a post must be included as *context.contextActivities.Other*.
+These items represent folksonomies created by the user. *context.contextActivities.Category* will be used by custom taxonomies that are created at a system level for enhanced reporting.
-* Shares and likes must include a reference back to the object being shared or liked using contect.contextactivities.parent.
+* Shares and likes must include a reference back to the object being shared or liked using *contect.contextActivities.Parent*.
 If the referenced id does not exist in the LRS it can be inserted using a substatement to represent the object.
-* Social media can be associated with a course using context.contextactivities.group
+* Social media can be associated with a course using *context.contextActivities.Group*
-* Social media harvested from a group discssion area (i.e. Google+ Group or Facebook Group) must include context.team.
+* Social media harvested from a group discussion area (i.e. Google+ Group or Facebook Group) must include *context.Team*.

 ### Objects